meken/cloud-hackathons/hacks/adk-intro/README.md

 ### Introduction

-We have built and referenced our own tool in the second challenge, but what about using 3rd party tools?
-This is where the Model Context Protocol (MCP) plays a role; it offers a standardized method for agents to comprehend and engage with the functionalities of external, third-party tools and services.
+We have built and referenced our own tool in the second challenge, but what about using tools developed by others?
+This is where the Model Context Protocol (MCP) plays a role; it offers a standardized method for agents to comprehend and engage with the functionalities of external tools and services developed by others.
 This is vital as it empowers agents to expand their capabilities by using other pre-packaged tools.

 ### Description